-Imagine a choir learning some song arrangement where the director realizes that some of the pitches are out of range for the singers.
-Because the director has the score and music theory understanding, they may be able to alter the arrangement without diminishing the musical effect.
-It would be nice, perhaps, if the director chose to share the update with other choral groups who might have the same issue, but because of restrictive copyright law, this may be excessively difficult (see my article A Rational View of Copyright).
-Nevertheless, at least the director can adjust things for their own singers.
+Imagine a choir learning a song arrangement where some of the pitches are out of range for the singers.
+With understanding of music theory, the director can alter the arrangement while working to keep the overall musical effect.
+Maybe the director would then wish to share their update with other choral groups who might have the same issues.
+Unfortunately, our restrictive copyright laws make this excessively difficult (see my article A Rational View of Copyright).
+Still, any director can at least adjust things for their own singers.

 Similarly, a computer user may wish for something to work better or differently.
 If they have some programming skills, then they can make adjustments as desired — if they have access to the program code and permission to change it.
-Furthermore, the whole world community (programmers and non-programmers alike) can benefit from programmers choosing to share their software improvements.
+Furthermore, the global community (programmers and non-programmers alike) can benefit from programmers sharing their software improvements.
 Unfortunately, as with sharing music arrangements, excessive restrictions can get in the way.

-This issue is the focus of the Free Software Foundation created by Richard Stallman in 1985.
-Free in this case means freedom rather than price.
-This is often clarified by borrowing the Romance language term libre (as in liberty) to contrast with gratis (zero price).
+In this context, "free" refers to freedom rather than price, and this is often clarified by borrowing the Romance language term libre (as in liberty) to contrast with gratis (zero price).
 The official Free Software Definition specifies the following four freedoms: